Slate Roof Cost

 3. Clean Up

 Once everything is safe and firmly in position, the clean-up can begin.
-If scaffolding had been set up, this can be disassembled now, too.
+If scaffolding had been set up, it can be disassembled now, too.

 How much to repair 3 slipped slates on my roof?